silentwhaleluo/Database-Notes/SQL.md

 - Disadvantages
 	- Indexes take additional disk space
 	- indexes slow down DML
-### Column Store Index
+### Columnstore Index
 Column Store Index is type of index introduced in 2012.
-Unlike traditional (Row Store Index) the data in the CSI is stored in columnar format.
+Unlike traditional (Row Store Index) the data in the CSI is **physically stored in columnar format(column-wise data format)**.
 Based the size of the data in each column SS creates segments which can hold upto 1M rows.
 This segments are highly compressed to reduce I/O operations and storage.
 A column can have multiple Segments if the data is huge (typically more than 1M distinct values).
 Each segment will have a Hash Dictionary which shows details related to the segment.

 - Versions of CSI

 	- 2012 Non updatable (No DML), Non clustered
 	- 2014 have clustered CSI, and updatable (no other index can create with CCSI)
 	- 2016 updatable non clustered CSI (row stored NCI are possible when clustered CSI is created)